shumarb/leetcode/README.md

 ## Overview
-This repository contains my [LeetCode](https://leetcode.com/shumarb/) submissions, organised by difficulty level, with entries in each table are sorted ascending alphabetically by question title.
+This repository contains my [LeetCode](https://leetcode.com/shumarb/) submissions, organised by difficulty level, with entries sorted alphabetically by question title.

 Some entries are included in these repositories:
 - [AlgoMonster](https://github.com/shumarb/algomonster).